mzahiruliman/EliteGhost-CTF-2023/README.md

 Hint:
 > Music?
 Cipher?

 When I look at flaggg.jpg, at first I thought it was a direct translation of the music notes.
-However, after I look at the hint, I know that it was again a type of cipher which is Music Sheet Cipher.
-I decrypt using [Music Sheet Cipher Decryptor](https://www.dcode.fr/music-sheet-cipher) and able to get the flag:
+However, after I look at the hint, I know that it was again a type of cipher which is Music Sheet Cipher (Fyi, only decrypt the music notes on top).
+After decrypting using [Music Sheet Cipher Decryptor](https://www.dcode.fr/music-sheet-cipher) and able to get the flag:
 ```
 EG{IFMUSICWASINCODE}
 ```